ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

    Returns the SDK version used to compile Python, or :data:`None` when no version can be calculated.

-   The SDK version is a tupel with the major and minor versions of macOS (for example ``(10, 8)``).
+   The SDK version is a tuple with the major and minor versions of macOS (for example ``(10, 8)``).

 .. function:: fourcc(value)